Tennessee Civil Court Records

 What are Tennessee Civil Court Records?

 Tennessee Civil Court Records are official documentation holding information on all civil cases filed in the state’s courts.
 These records include transcripts, statements of evidence or proceedings, tapes of depositions, docket sheets, motions, petitions, briefs, court decrees, and other similar documents written or recorded electronically as part of the civil court’s deliberative process.
-The Tennessee public records law ensures that civil court records not sealed by statute are made available for public inspection and can be accessed by visiting or contacting the records management in charge of the court where the case was handled.
+The Tennessee public records law ensures that civil court records not sealed by statute are made available for public inspection.
+Interested members of the public may find Tennessee civil court records in the jurisdiction where the case was heard.

 Who can access Civil Court Records in the State of Tennessee?